emiliayoffie/Battleship/README.md

 # Battleship
 A simplified version of the classic Battleship game.
+A work in progress!

 ## Overview
 A single player is allowed to play against a computer opponent.
 The computer makes random moves, though once it has successfully hit a ship, it targets the surrounding cells to try until the ship has been sunk.